vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 }
 ```

 Let's quickly discuss the new type in there HttpPath.
-You can see it's just a wrapper over simple path type, why do we need it.
-Well you see this type implements the TryFrom<PathBuf> trait which will try to figure out what resource the server should serve.
+You can see it's just a wrapper over simple path type, why do we need it?
+This type implements the TryFrom<PathBuf> trait which will try to figure out what resource the server should serve.
 Our resources will live as we'll see later in a resources folder.
 What if the client requests something outside that folder?
 A lot of malicious stuff can happen.

 ```bash
 # With this request the client can try to request files outside our document root